THE BEDTIME BATTLE: how to make bedtime easier!

 So why is bedtime such a battle?

 For a toddler, having their daytime nap at precisely the right time of the day is crucial.
 Too early in the day and they'll be far too overtired come bedtime; too late in the day and they'll never go to bed!
-Your toddler's nap length is important too and between 2-3 years the nap should be gradually reduced in length as you notice it starts to impact on their bedtime settling.
+Your toddler's nap length is important too and from 18 months, their nap should be gradually reduced in length as you notice it starts to impact on their bedtime settling.

 Too much stimulation before bed: